wso2/docs-open-banking/en/docs/develop/consent-core-service.md

 ## Using Consent Core Service

-The Consent management [extension points](consent-management-manage.md) can invoke the Consent core service.
+The consent management [extension points](consent-management-manage.md) can invoke the Consent core service.
 WSO2 Open Banking Accelerator handles consent creation, update, deletion, and any other consent related functionality using a service named `ConsentCoreService`.
 This is an interface, which you can simply invoke via any WSO2 Identity Server extension.
 The Fully Qualified Name (FQN) of `ConsentCoreService` is as follows: